 Personally, I thought the best stories came from family.
-Planning a wedding was the perfect excuse to pull out albums and ask about the color behind blissful black and white smiles.
-As I flipped through weathered wedding portraits, grandmothers on both sides of our families beamed as they turned the clock back to the fifties.
+Planning a wedding was the perfect excuse to ask about the color behind black and white smiles in weathered family albums.
+As I flipped through wedding portraits, grandmothers on both sides beamed, each turning the clock back to the fifties in their own way.
 It was a decade that married sensibility and glamour like no other, and boy did our grandmothers wear bridal white well.

-Along with their wedding gowns, their albums also showcased a second outfit.
+Along with their wedding gowns, their albums showcased a second outfit.
 Each had a tailored, more everyday-feeling ensemble: a getaway look.
-It was here in the album that my mother’s mother stopped and laughed.
+It was here in the album that my mother's mother stopped and laughed.
 Apparently they had quite the getaway.
-After accidently leaving her suitcase behind, she and my grandfather had to shake a trail of cars full of jokester friends who had decided they were coming along for their honeymoon.
+After accidently leaving her suitcase behind, she and my grandfather had to shake a trail friends who had decided they wanted to crash the honeymoon.
 There were no flashy sparklers or bubbles in that exit photo.
-Just stylish newlyweds in their travel attire, all smiles while surrounded by trickster friends who were about to give them a getaway memory of a lifetime.
+Just stylish newlyweds in their travel attire, all smiles surrounded by trickster friends who were about to give them a getaway memory of a lifetime.

 The photo got me thinking.
 When did a more casual wedding day getaway fall out of vogue?
 It's certainly understandable for a bride to want to spend every minute possible in her once-in-a-lifetime gown, but there's something symbolic in this vintage tradition that's been a bit lost in recent years.